-Cool: Put warm -- never cold -- water on your pup's paws to help them cool down.
+Cool: Put warm (never cold) water on your dog’s paws to help them cool down.

-Cooler: Try rubbing alcohol instead of water, which will cool as it evaporates from your pet's pads.
+Cooler: Try rubbing alcohol instead of water, which will cool as it evaporates from your dog’s pads.

 Cool: Turn on a sprinkler outside for your dog to run through.

-Cooler: Buy a $5 plastic kiddie pool for your pup.
+Cooler: Buy a $5 plastic kiddie pool for your dog.
 Place it in the shade and fill it with a few inches of water for splashing and fun.

 Cool: Brush your dog’s coat to get the knots out and add a bit of water to help cool your pet.
 This will happen as the water evaporates.

-Cooler: Schedule a grooming session or a shave for long-coated dogs or those with a heavy undercoat.
+Cooler: Schedule a grooming session for long-coated dogs or those with a heavy undercoat.

 Cool: Fill your dog’s bowl regularly with cool water.